CDCgov/ixa/examples/time-varying-infection/README.md

 at the fastest of these two rates -- meaning that the resampling rate is their sum, $2 + 1 / \gamma$.

+What is described here is not true vanilla rejection sampling.
+Vanilla rejection sampling would have us try to pick the value from our candidate distribution a priori through subsequent samples from some parent distribution.
+But, we cannot do that in this case because the target distribution changes over time.
+As such, we need to employ this iterative checking manner.
+In vanilla rejection sampling, the selection of maximum rate is instead replaced by a selection of a parent distribution from which draws are taken and then compared to the candidate distribution to assess whether the draw is also one potentially from the candidate distribution

 ### Implementation

 ```rust